Marketing Verbiage For Beauty Industry Products

 Not always!
 In fact, there are so many ingredients in mineral makeup and skincare products, it can be difficult to narrow it down to just a particular one.
 In most cases it ends up being a problem with ingedients when used in combination.
 This is due to when a typically benign ingredient is then mixed with another ingredient which then causes something similar to a chemical reaction causing a potential problem to the skin.
 Yet let an ingredient stand alone, and the skin may not have that same reaction.
 Unless you have access to an individual ingredient to patch test it, this is merely an educated guess as to the real allergen within the product.

 So you have to wonder if something is described as hypoallergenic, yet a disclaimer is also on the label, isn't this a contradiction of terms?
 This is when it should become obvious that we are individuals and we have different metabolisms, and that all mineral makeup or skincare products are not a one size fits all.
-Some work and some don't.
+The majority of them work, yet some won't for the few who use them.
 Trial and error is basically the only way to know for sure if your skin will love the products.

 Rice Powder for instance, had been maligned significantly by beauty gurus and such, as to it causing acne and feeding bacteria on the face, when the opposite is true.
 When a claim is spread all over the internet by others not having an actual working knowledge of a certain ingredient, it is easy to make one the scapegoat of causing certain skin problems.
 Subliminally, they have been told to watch out for a certain ingredient when they have no actual data to support it, hence the consumer reacts with a negative.